Lynthar/Kalends/README.md

 - **Reminders and calendar.** Telegram bot and SMTP email on an N-days-ahead threshold plus a daily digest, de-duplicated across restarts and caught up after downtime; an ICS feed at `/calendar.ics` for calendar apps.
-- **Money stays in its own currency.** Prices are recorded as entered and totalled per currency; conversion is a view you can turn on.
+- **Amounts are recorded in their original currency.** Prices are stored as entered and totalled per currency; conversion is a view you can turn on.
-- **Backups run themselves.** A SQLite snapshot after 03:30 each night, 14 kept on a rolling basis, plus a JSONL export of every table that stays readable without Kalends around.
+- **Backups run automatically.** A SQLite snapshot after 03:30 each night, 14 kept on a rolling basis, plus a JSONL export of every table that can be read without Kalends installed.

 ## Install